Barometre-de-la-Science-Ouverte/bso3-techdoc/doc/scope_and_sharing.md

 - **API**: An API is an intermediary product between documentation and executable software.
 It is challenging to decide if an API should be considered as software, because it requires an implementation to be executable.
 On the other hand, an API corresponds to instructions that can be executed when used on an environment or with other software components implementing the API, like other software depending on other software components.
 Given that it is the nature of an API to be shared and used for collaborative work in software, we consider API product as software too.

-**We propose to cover the notion of software in general independently from any particular distribution forms.**
+**Difference with Duck and al. annotated corpus [2] and SoMeSci corpus [3]**

-In addition to the exclusions we discussed above (mentions to algorithm independently from its implementation, mentions to database when referring to the stored data, and programing language when indicating in which language some software is written), we consider the following clarifications:
+In addition to the exclusions we discussed above (mentions to algorithm independently from its implementation, mentions to database when referring to the stored data, and programing language when indicating in which language some software is written), we consider the following clarifications with respect to the main existing software annotation efforts (in addition to Softcite [9], from which this work is derived):

 - When defining the scope of software, [2] introduces the following exclusions: